Gramsci is Dead

 Ann was sentenced to life imprisonment for blowing up a cruise-missile component factory, and is the author of Direct Action: The Memoirs of an Urban Guerilla

-Nick Dyer-Witheford, Associate Professor, University of Western Ontario and author of -Marx (1999)
+Nick Dyer-Witheford, Associate Professor, University of Western Ontario and author of Cyber-Marx (1999)

 Gramsci and the concept of hegemony cast a long shadow over radical political theory.
 Yet how far has this theory got us?
 Is it still central to feminism, anti-capitalism, anti-racism, anarchism, and other radical social movements today?

 Unlike previous revolutionary movements, Day argues, most contemporary radical social movements do not strive to take control of the state.
 Instead, they attempt to develop new forms of self-organisation that can run in parallel with -- or as alternatives to -- existing forms of social, political, and economic organization.
 This is to say that they follow a logic of affinity rather than one of hegemony.

 This book draws together a variety of different strands in political theory to weave together an